pivotal-cf/docs-pks/host-monitoring.hbs.md

   </tr>
 </table>

 Syslog, Telegraf, and VMware vRealize Log Insight integrations are enabled in the **Tanzu Kubernetes Grid Integrated Edition** tile > **Host Monitoring** section.
-Healthwatch is deployed to VMware Tanzu Operations Manager (Ops Manager) as the Healthwatch Exporter for TKGI tile.
+Healthwatch is deployed to {{ vars.platform_name }} as the Healthwatch Exporter for TKGI tile.

 These components and
 integrations are visible only to TKGI admins.